ctkelley/NotebookSIAMFANL/README.md

 # Notebook for
 # [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia](https://ctk.math.ncsu.edu/fa20.html)
-## Publishing in 2022 in time for holiday giving.
+## Published well in time for holiday giving.

-## This is version 0.9.
-I have finished the second round of proofs and the book is now at the printer.
-I may be making minor changes to the repo between now and 1.0, but there won't be anything major.
+## This is version 1.0!
+The book is out and I am done.

 I am now running this with 1.7.2 on Intel Macs and an M1/M2 in native mode!
-Everything works on 1.8.0-rc4.
+Everything works on 1.8.0 as well.

 # Use the latest release of [SIAMFANLEquations.jl](https://github.com/ctkelley/SIAMFANLEquations.jl) with this version of the notebook.